near/NEPs/specs/Proposals/0031-near-shell.md

 >What parts of the design do you expect to resolve through the NEP process before this gets merged?

-Adding the [upgradability mechanism](#upgradability) is key to `near-shell` being future-proof and the project would benefit from immediate implementation.
+Adding the [upgradability mechanism](#upgradability) is key to NEAR CLI being future-proof and the project would benefit from immediate implementation.

 >What related issues do you consider out of scope for this NEP that could be addressed in the future independently of the solution that comes out of this NEP?

 Out of scope is smart contract execution and debugging.
-However, future versions of `near-shell` might include specific commands that enable the debugging and optimization of smart contract deployments.
+However, future versions of NEAR CLI might include specific commands that enable the debugging and optimization of smart contract deployments.
 Gas estimation is the first step that will likely bring execution much closer in feasibility.

-In this proposal, `near account select` and `near config select` add to the shell-experience settings.
+In this proposal, `near account select` and `near config select` add to the CLI-experience settings.
 These could arguably exist in the connection configuration.

 #### Additional unresolved thoughts/questions

 Where possible, it's best to avoid single point of failures.
 This is in regards to using a package manager in particular.
-An official installer for multiple operating systems may be advised here, where trusted OS or GPG keys can verify the shell.
+An official installer for multiple operating systems may be advised here, where trusted OS or GPG keys can verify the CLI.

 Key storage for the metrics will be in plain-text, which is suboptimal but low risk.